 |481 – 791||15%|

 WizWhy also calculates the explanatory power of each field.
-The explanatory power designates how well the field explains the dependent variable.
-When sorting the fields by this parameter one can see the fields listed according to their “importance” in explaining which customers are likely to leave for a competitor.
+The explanatory power designates the extent to which the field explains the dependent variable.
+When sorting the fields by this parameter, the fields appear listed according to their “importance” in explaining which customers are likely to leave for a competitor.

-WizWhy illustrates graphically these one-condition relations: each value is represented as a bar, where the height denotes the probability of the customer leaving for a competitor, and the width signifies the number of cases (i.e., customers) having this value.
+WizWhy illustrates graphically these one-condition relations: each value is represented as a bar, whose height denotes the probability of the customer leaving for a competitor, and whose width signifies the number of cases (i.e., customers) with this value.

-This analysis of the basic rules and trends results in a data summarisation.
-These basic rules and trends summarise the data, in the sense that they explain all the other rules, with the exception of the unexpected rules.
-This idea will be further discussed in the next section.
+This analysis of the basic rules and trends results in a data summarization.
+These basic rules and trends summarize the data, in the sense that they explain most of the other rules.
+More accurately, they explain all the rules that have more than one condition, with the exception of the unexpected rules.
+The idea of unexpected rules will be discussed further in the next section.

 Revealing interesting phenomena relies on the assumption that unexpected phenomena are interesting.
-For example, an event that is inconsistent with (namely unexpected by) an accepted theory is an interesting event.
-Now, each rule can be viewed as an event, and the one-condition rules and trends, discussed in the previous section, can be viewed as the “basic theory” that describes the data.
-Therefore, by calculating how unlikely each rule is relative to the basic trends, the unexpected rules can be revealed.
+For example, an event that is inconsistent with (namely, unexpected by) an accepted theory is an interesting event.
+Now, each rule can be viewed as an event, and the one-condition rules and trends (discussed in the previous section) can be viewed as the “basic theory” that describes the data.
+Therefore, calculation of how unlikely each rule is relative to the basic rules and trends can reveal the unexpected rules.
 These unexpected rules signify the interesting phenomena in the data.

-The Unexpected Rule has at least two conditions.
-The Basic Rules have fewer conditions (in many cases they have one condition only), and the Basic Trends, by definition, have one condition only, as well.
-Each of the conditions of the Unexpected Rule appears in the Basic Rules and Trends.
-The Unexpected rule is unlikely relative to the Basic Rules and Trends.
+The unexpected rule has at least two conditions.
+The basic rules have fewer conditions (in many cases they have one condition only); and by definition, the basic trends also have exclusively one condition.
+Each condition of the unexpected rule appears in the basic rules and trends.
+The unexpected rule is an unlikely event relative to the basic rules and trends.

-- If a patient shows symptom A, the probability that he or she suffers from the disease D is 60%.
+- If a patient exhibits symptom A, the probability that he or she suffers from disease D is 60%.

-- If the patient shows symptom B, the probability that he or she suffers from the disease D is 60%.
+- If the patient exhibits symptom B, the probability that he or she suffers from disease D is 60%.

-In this example, rules no. 1 and 2 are the Basic Rules, and rule no. 3 is the Unexpected Rule.
+In this example, rules #1 and 2 are the basic rules, and rule #3 is the unexpected rule.

-WizWhy calculates what should have been the probability of suffering from the disease D among the patients showing both symptoms, A and B, on the basis of rules 1 and 2, contrary to the actual probability in rule 3.
+WizWhy calculates what should have been the probability of having the disease D among the patients exhibiting both symptoms, A and B, on the basis of rules 1 and 2, contrary to the actual probability in rule 3.
 This is the expected probability.
-To calculate the expected probability WizWhy measures the dependency between symptom A and B. The difference between the expected probability and the actual probability signifies how unlikely rule 3 is in regard to rules 1 and 2.
+To calculate the expected probability, WizWhy measures the dependency between symptom A and B. The difference between the expected probability and the actual probability signifies how unlikely rule 3 is in regard to rules 1 and 2.

 WizWhy measures this unlikelihood in an additional way.
-WizWhy calculates the conditional probability of the event described in rule 3, under the conditions described in rules 1 and 2.
-In the example under discussion, the conditional probability is almost 0, and therefore, the level of unlikelihood, which is 1 minus the conditional probability, is almost 1.
-Note that the probability of the Unexpected Rule may be much higher or much lower than the expected probability.
+WizWhy calculates the conditional probability of the event described in rule 3, given the conditions described in rules 1 and 2.
+In the example under discussion, the conditional probability is almost 0; therefore, the level of unlikelihood, which is 1 minus the conditional probability, is almost 1.
+Note that the probability of the unexpected rule may be much higher or much lower than the expected probability.
 Any significant deviation is unexpected.

-The predictions can be either Boolean (for instance, whether the company will go bankrupt or not) or multi-value (for example, given the patient’s symptoms, what is the disease) or continuous (for instance, given the financial data, what is the expected rate of growth).
+The predictions can be Boolean (for instance, whether the company will go bankrupt or not), multi-value (for example, given the patient’s symptoms, what the disease is), or continuous (for instance, given the financial data, what the expected rate of growth is).

 (i) How can rules representing noise or overfitting be avoided?

-For any rule discovered in the data, one may ask, what is the reason or the explanation for the existence of this rule.
-The two possible extreme answers are (i) the rule exists in the entire population, where the data under analysis is a representative sample, or (ii) the rule is the result of a chance, i.e., it is a case of a noise oroverfitting.
-Obviously, when issuing predictions for new cases, rules existing in the entire population should be taken into account while rules representing noise should be ignored.
+For any rule discovered in the data, one may ask, what is the reason or the explanation for the existence of this rule?
+The two possible extreme answers are: (i) the rule exists in the entire population, of which the data under analysis is a representative sample; or (ii) the rule is the result of chance, i.e., it is a case of a noise or overfitting.
+Obviously, when issuing predictions for new cases, rules existing in the entire population are relevant, while rules representing noise should be ignored.

-WizWhy measures the probability that a rule is the result of a chance by considering two parameters:
+WizWhy assesses the probability that a rule is the result of chance by considering two parameters:

-- The level of unlikelihood of the rule (in case the rule is unexpected): The higher the level of unlikelihood, the lower the probability that the rule is an accidental phenomenon, and therefore the more the rule can be relied on when issuing predictions.
+- The level of unlikelihood of the rule (in case the rule is unexpected): The higher the level of unlikelihood, the lower the probability that the rule is an accidental phenomenon, and therefore the more the rule can be relied upon in issuing

 (ii) How can cases of rule inconsistency be solved?

-When using if-then rules to issue predictions one may face cases where some of the rules predict one way while others predict the other (for example, some of the rules predict that the company tends to go bankrupt, while other rules predict that it does not).
-WizWhy solves this problem by using the error probability and thelevel of unlikelihood.
-Since these two parameters signify the extent to which the rule can be relied on, WizWhy weighs the rules according to these parameters and calculates the prediction in cases of inconsistency.
+In using if-then rules to issue predictions, one may face cases where some of the rules predict one outcome while others predict another (for example, some of the rules predict that a certain company tends to go bankrupt, while other rules predict that it does not).
+WizWhy solves this problem by using the error probability and the level of unlikelihood.
+Since these two parameters signify the extent of reliability of the rule, WizWhy weighs the rules according to these parameters and calculates the prediction in cases of inconsistency.

 Once again, note that the problem does not apply to the case where the predictions are based on the if-and-only-if rules.
 The if-and-only-if rules are always consistent.

-On top of issuing predictions for new cases, the rules can be used to point out unexpected cases in the data.
-WizWhy issues predictions regarding the records of the data set under analysis and points out cases where the dependent variable’s value deviates from the value anticipated according to the rules.
-Such a deviation may be the result of noise, but it can also indicate a data entry error, a fraud or another type of error.
-WizWhy lists those cases, displaying the expected value together with the relevant rules.
-The user can review the cases in order to audit the data.
+In addition to issuing predictions for new cases, the rules can be used to point out unexpected cases in the data.
+WizWhy issues predictions regarding the records of the data set under analysis and identifies cases where the dependent variable’s value deviates from the value anticipated according to the rules.
+Such a deviation may be the result of noise, but it can also indicate a data entry error, another type of error, or fraud.
+WizWhy lists those cases, displaying the expected value alongside the relevant rules.
+The user can review the cases in auditing the data.

-Data mining in general, and WizWhy in particular, have many practical applications.
+Data mining in general, and WizWhy in particular, has many practical applications.
 You can use WizWhy in most cases where simple or complex data analysis and predictions are required.
 For instance:

-- Banks and financial institutions can use WizWhy to indicate risky customers.
+- Banks and financial institutions can use WizWhy to identify risky custom

-- Corporations implementing direct marketing will find that WizWhy is the ideal tool for increasing the success rate of direct mailing.
+- Corporations implementing direct marketing will find that WizWhy is ideal tool for increasing the success rate of direct customer appeals.

-Scientific research: WizWhy can be applied for inferring rules in a wide range of scientific fields, including medicine, economics, psychology, sociology and geology.
+Scientific research: WizWhy can be applied for inferring rules in a wide range of scientific fields, including medicine, economics, psychology, sociology, and geology.
+For example:

-- In medical research, WizWhy can reveal laws relating between symptoms and diseases.
+- In medical research, WizWhy can reveal laws relating symptoms and

 - Researchers in social sciences can use WizWhy to discern patterns and characteristics that designate students’ aptitude for academic success.

 Generally, in research entailing large quantities of data, WizWhy can save significant time and effort by assuming the scientist’s burden of revealing rules.
-WizWhy may just revolutionise traditional methods of conducting research in scientific fields.
+Data mining in general, and WizWhy in particular, may revolutionize traditional methods of conducting research in scientific fields.

 Market research: Market researchers can use WizWhy to improve the success rate of direct marketing campaigns.
-Prior to mailing a large quantity of marketing literature, a small batch can be sent to a representative sample of the population, and WizWhy can then discover the patterns of both those customers more likely and less inclined to purchase, relative to the average purchasing rate.
-For example, if the purchasing rate is 2%, WizWhy can be instructed to discover those customers whose purchasing rate is 4% and above, or 1% and below.
+Prior to mailing a large quantity of marketing literature, a small batch can be sent to a representative sample of the population, and WizWhy can then discover the patterns of those customers who are and less inclined to purchase, relative to the average purchasing rate.
+For example, if the purchasing rate is 2%, WizWhy can be instructed to identify those customers whose purchasing rate is 4% and above, or 1% and below.
 The result can then be applied to the master file, in order to define the optimal direct mailing list.